Garciat/gobid/README.md

-# A bidirectional type checker for Golang
+# A type checker for Golang with better inference

 ## Running tests